 Editor’s note: How to avoid/minimize fake base station attack when delivering plain text RRC message (message 3) is FFS.

-Editor’s note: How to handle NAS timers due to extended delay in serving NAS transactions in S&F.
+NOTE X: The NAS timers is extended that is dedicated to S&F operation, the value is determined by stage3.

 NOTE 2: The UE shall support storing interim GUTI and use it to respond to Paging or while sending any initial NAS request until UE is attached to the network.

 NOTE 3: MME-NT should be able to create distinct interim GUTI (one assumption is to have a distinct MME ID for each MME in satellite).